High Expectations and Rigorous Instruction

 Exploring

-My teachers encourage only some students to participate in class.
+My teachers rarely encourage me to participate in class.

 Growing

-My teachers encourage most students to participate in class.
+My teachers sometimes encourage me to participate in class.

 Utilizing

-My teachers make a special effort to encourage all students to participate in class.
+My teachers make multiple efforts to encourage all students, including myself, to participate in class.

 Transforming